medullaris/test/README.md

-HI im a test project in branch master
+HI im a test project in rebased master